50 Ideas

 22. Don’t mistake the consequence as the problem.
 “I can’t sleep” isn’t the problem.
 “I don’t have time to exercise” isn’t the problem.
 “They don’t understand my writing” isn’t the problem.
 We try to externalize the problem because accepting we are at fault is too painful.

 23. If it concerns you, it’s your responsibility.
 Why would it be on anyone else?
 Imagine being so low-agency you invent a magical force called destiny so you don't need to ask someone's number at the café.
-Imagine claiming someone was not “the one” because you didn’t put the effort to build the love with them.
+Imagine claiming someone was not “the one” because you didn’t put in effort to build the love with them.
 Imagine watching TED talks about the “purpose of life” - effectively outsourcing the answering of the most important question - instead of defining what you want with your life.
 If it concerns you, it’s on you.

 24. If it’s important to you, measure it.
 “Progress” is fuzzy, thus it’s easy to fool yourself.
 Numbers, on the other hand, don’t lie.
 You can fool yourself that you’re making progress with your personal finances when you’re reading blogs about it, but you can’t fake the numbers in your savings.
 If you’re buying new supplements and workout gear, but your numbers don’t move, are you making progress?
 Define the most important metric, track it and improve it.